 - Frequent and regular interactions with other friendly dogs are important, especially during the dog’s first year of life.

-- Interactions with other dogs should be monitored to avoid adverse responses due to overly exuberant play or even aggressive responses from other dogs.
+- Interactions with other dogs should be monitored to avoid adverse responses from overly exuberant play or even aggression from other dogs.

 - Improve your control by teaching your dog to respond to verbal commands.

-- Learn how to correctly control the leash, as pulling on leashes and collars may actually increase aggression.
+- Learn how to correctly control the leash, as pulling on or tightening the leash may increase aggression.

 - Teach your dog to associate other the presence of other dogs with good things, like especially delicious food treats.